joaovictorino/microservices-election/README.md

-## How to execute the election API sample on Azure using Docker
+## How to execute the election API sample using Docker and Azure Container Instances

 ### Prerequisites
 - Azure account
+- Docker
 - VSCode
-- Docker
 - Azure extension on VSCode
 - .Net 6 SDK